MTACS/Lynx/README.md

 * Use custom 'Enter Passcode' text
 * Use passcode button haptic feedback
 * Use custom notifications height
-* Use custom 'Swipe up to unlock' text
+* Use custom 'Swipe up to unlock' or 'Press home to unlock' text
+* Hide 'Manager' and 'View' buttons on notifications
+* Hide notification swipe section separators

 AppSwitcher